Bhupesh-V/til/meta/creative-writing.md

 2. Behaviour - What happens when your your old tricks no longer work?
 3. Boundary - What will you do when the only way forward is to dis-regard your morals & principles?

+---

-Conflict can be built by showcasing what the character is running away from (loneliness, cowardice) and then finding what discomfort is keeping them from growing up.
+- Conflict can be built by showcasing what the character is running away from (loneliness, cowardice) and then finding what discomfort is keeping them from growing up.
+- _Ideas are dead on arrival_ (ideas aren't original because you are exposed to trans-subjective views your whole life, millions of people existed before you).
+When you don't put your characters through an ordeal, they are just talking about their feelings (your story is not a therapy session), make the character struggle by introducing chronic or acute conflict which are relatable to a human in the real world (depression, trauma, etc).

 ## Formats